AndreadisStel/FGlTxCUDA/README.md

 ## How to Run

-[cite_start]The source code includes both Sequential and Parallel branches[cite: 46].
+The source code includes both Sequential and Parallel branches.

 ### 1. Sequential Build
 To compile and run the standard C implementation: